For most project managers, a Gantt chart is like the internet.

 With newly hired employees, it can be difficult to keep track of what they need to know and what training they’ve already completed.

 Fortunately, a Gantt chart can help.

 Create sections and tasks for each new employee and ensure that you go through each task with them.
 This way, you can ensure each new employee fits in with the team easily.

-16. Digital marketing
+16. Digital Marketing Gantt Chart

 If you want people—especially the right ones—to find you, digital marketing must be your top priority.
 It can be advertising through social media, SEO, email marketing, etc.

 With a Gantt chart, you can plot the start date, end date, budgets, tasks, and subtasks for all of your digital marketing strategies.